vmware/vmware-aria-operations-integration-sdk/README.md

 in a collection.
 Setting these object types and attribute types helps VMware Aria Operations to validate, process, and display the data correctly.

 Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the section ahead.

-[^1]The HTTP server does not record the state inside the executable files, so the adapter should be considered stateless.
+The adapter is stateless,therefore the test __test__ and __collect__ methods should be self contained.

 ### Testing a Management Pack

 In the Management Pack directory, the installation script writes a `requirements.txt` file containing the version of the